ProjectSPACE Makes More Space for All

 A5.

-Faced with the prospect of paying full price for parking at a metered location, those who were using disability placards for the free parking and not the accessibility in Phases 1, 2, 3, 4, and 5 (Mt Washington, Hampden, Station North, and Midtown) now park elsewhere or do not drive.
+Faced with the prospect of paying full price for parking at metered locations, those who were abusing disability placards to obtain free parking in Phases 1, 2, 3, 4, and 5 (Mt.
+Washington, Hampden, Station North, and Midtown) now park elsewhere.
 This has freed up hundreds of on-street metered parking spaces every day.
-Prior to the launch of Project SPACE, 95% of the parking spaces on some of the busiest downtown blocks in Phase 1 were occupied, making it nearly impossible to locate an available parking space.
+Before the launch of Project SPACE, 95% of the parking spaces on some of the busiest downtown blocks in Phase 1 were occupied, making it nearly impossible to locate an available parking space.
 Since the launch, 77% of the same blocks are occupied, increasing the number of parking spaces available by 18%.
-Watch a video that shows parking before ProjectSPACE and after.

 Future areas will expand the areas of accessible parking for people with disabilities.